 - literature review;

 In the first 4 weeks of the course, students will have commenced work on their research topic, the research methodology and the structure of their project with their supervisor/s.
 Students are expected to present the outcome of the work they have undertaken in the form of a research proposal – written and presentation.

 THE RESEARCH PROJECT

-- Presentation 2 – Research findings and the overall Research Project [10%] to the coordinator, supervisor and other IIT staff as identified by the supervisor
+- Presentation 2 – Research findings and the overall Research Project [10%] to the coordinator, supervisor/s and other IIT staff as identified by the course coordinator.

 All written assessment must be submitted via Turnitin on MyUni.

 Grades for your performance in this course will be awarded in accordance with the following scheme: